eslint/github-action/README.md

-# ESLint GitHub Action
+# Deprecated: ESLint GitHub Action

-This GitHub Action is designed to run ESLint on a pull request and leave comments on any issues found.
+The GitHub-created `actions/setup-node` already supports annotating ESLint errors on commits and pull requests.
+Please use that instead.

 ### Prerequisites